fbpx

 • Spontaneous sensitivity: This type of sensitivity can cause sudden, sharp pain for no apparent reason.

-Understanding the type of tooth sensitivity can help your dentist identify the underlying cause and develop a targeted treatment plan.
+Understanding the type of tooth sensitivity can help your dentist identify the underlying cause and develop an appropriate treatment plan.
+Individual assessment is required to determine suitable treatment options.

-Teeth sensitivity can be a sign of a more serious dental problem, such as tooth decay, gum disease, or a cracked tooth.
+Tooth sensitivity can be a sign of a more serious dental problem, such as tooth decay, gum disease, or a cracked tooth.

 What causes tooth sensitivity?

-• Dental caries and enamel erosion
+Dental caries and enamel erosion

 Dental caries, also known as cavities, and enamel erosion can cause tooth sensitivity.
-When the protective outer layer of the tooth (enamel) wears away or a cavity forms, the inner layer of the tooth (dentin) is exposed, making the tooth more sensitive to hot, cold, sweet, and acidic foods and drinks.
+When the protective outer layer of the tooth (enamel) wears away or a cavity forms, the inner layer of the tooth (dentine) is exposed, making the tooth more sensitive to hot, cold, sweet, and acidic foods and drinks.

-• Gum disease (gingivitis and periodontitis)
+Gum disease (gingivitis and periodontitis)

 Gum disease can cause tooth sensitivity in several ways.
 Gingivitis, the earliest stage of gum disease, can cause the gums to become inflamed and sensitive.
 If left untreated, gingivitis can progress to periodontitis, which causes the gums to recede, exposing the tooth’s root and causing sensitivity.

-• Other causes of tooth sensitivity
+Other causes of tooth sensitivity

 Other causes of tooth sensitivity include teeth grinding, brushing too hard, using a hard-bristled toothbrush, consuming acidic foods and drinks, and certain dental procedures such as teeth whitening and dental restorations.